SOUTH GEORGIAN BAY VETERINARY ULTRASOUND AND MIS

 Laparoscopy and Endoscopy

 Minimally Invasive Surgery MIS includes both laparoscopy (surgery through small incisions) and endoscopy (diagnostic and therapeutic procedures performed through the body's organs such as the intestinal, urogenital and respiratory tracts and the ear canals).
 In many cases MIS complements what is found on ultrasound.
-A variety of mobile laparoscopic and endoscopic services are available however due to the nature of the equipment and prep required, our MIS services are limited to diagnostic purposes and non-urgent cases (see below).
-Some services can only be performed at our veterinary hospital in Collingwood.
-Please call 705 446-0261 to discuss your needs.
+A variety of laparoscopic and endoscopic services are available through referral to Mountain Vista Veterinary Hospital which is fully equipped with a laparoscopic surgery suite and a top of the line Karl Storz rigid and flexible endoscopic equipment.

 lap-assisted full thickness GI biopsy